CRIMINAL MISCHIEF AND PROPERTY DAMAGE CHARGES

 - Rule 586 Settlement: Paying restitution to the alleged victim for a full withdrawal of your charges before the magistrate or the Court of Common Pleas.

-- Reduction of misdemeanor and felony criminal mischief charges to a summary offense, ending the case at district court.
+- Reduction of misdemeanor and felony criminal mischief charges to a summary offense, ending the case at the magistrate's office.

 - ARD program entry for first-time offenders, providing opportunity to expunge the charges from your record.